asknavdeep/full-stack-nanodegree-movie-trailer-project/readme.md

 2. Open entertainment_center.py
 3. Enjoy the trailers of my favourite movies.

+If you don't have python installed

+1. Download the code or clone the repository
+2. Open fresh_tomatoes.html
+3. Enjoy the trailers of my favourite movies.

 ## Helpful Resources
 * [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)
 * [How to use list or arrays in Python](https://docs.python.org/2/tutorial/introduction.html#lists)